Configuration File

 The configuration file is written in HCL format and defines the following main components:

-• Top-level application name
+• Top-level application name - Identifies your application on the platform

-• Application block with detailed configuration
+• Application block - Contains the detailed deployment configuration:

 Basic Configuration